- Alise Talley

 With the election looming, Trump believes the app can be used to spread propaganda and to spy on US officials in order to influence the results.

 The executive order bans companies from doing business with ByteDance.
 This order was one of multiple that Trump has issued.
 In a similar order, he banned US companies from interacting with Tencent, another China-based app developer, and owner of WeChat.

 Well, other than being one of the richest tech companies in the world, Microsoft is distinguished because it already has roots in China.
 In 1998, the company founded Microsoft Research Asia in Beijing for the purpose of investing in Asian engineers and tech developers.

-One of the technologies that was developed through Microsoft Research Asia is a real time translator of English to Mandarin that’s now a feature in Microsoft’s Skype.
+One of the technologies that were developed through Microsoft Research Asia is a real-time translator of English to Mandarin that’s now a feature in Microsoft’s Skype.

 Additionally, Microsoft’s collaboration with Chinese engineers has led to an increase in cooperation between the US and China.

 Although Microsoft has worked over decades to bridge the gap, tensions are now rising between the US and China.
 The two nations are battling it out to become a global technological superpower.